hyperledger-archives/grid-rfcs/0000-catalog.md

 are Grid GS1 Catalogs identified by the hash of the catalog name which can be referenced by a "catalog_product" to group products to a specific catalog.

-The catalog_id is a 70-digit "alphanumeric string" which includes a fixed amount of internal "0" padding.
+The catalog_id consists of a 70-character "alphanumeric string" which includes a fixed amount of internal "0" padding.
 After the 18-hex-characters that are consumed by the Grid namespace prefix, the catalog prefix, and gs1_company_prefix there